 Are Tourniquets a Dirty Word in First Aid?

-Whether it’s from first aid courses, an elaborate story, or in main-stream media, at some point we have all heard about tourniquets.
-From car accidents to shark bites, they provide patients with definitive solution to severe bleeding.
+Whether it’s from first aid courses, an elaborate story, or in mainstream media, at some point we have all heard about tourniquets.
+From car accidents to shark bites, they provide patients with definitive solutions to severe bleeding.
 But how much do you really know about them?

 How Does a Tourniquet Work?